Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 If the object or creature is hidden from divination magic, such as a *nondetection* spell, it appears as if it is mundane or it cannot cast spells.

-You can use this feature a number of times equal to your proficiency bonus before needing a long rest.
+You can use this feature a number of times equal to your Proficiency Bonus before needing a long rest.

 ## Spellcasting <span style="float:right;"> <small> Level 3 </small> </span>